 Every purchase made online is encrypted with a high level of security you’ve come to expect.
 Your private information is never shared nor sold, so you can buy with confidence.
 You can also visit our store if you are in the St. Louis area.

-When you choose a Hollywood style frame or bed that has steel side rails and a couple steel slats spanning the width you do NOT have enough support to place a mattress directly on the slat system.
-Even adding additional steel slats is usually not enough support.
+When you choose a Hollywood-style frame or bed that has steel side rails and a couple of steel slats spanning the width you do NOT have enough support to place a mattress directly on the slat system.
+Even adding additional steel slats is usually not enough to support.
 In order to place a mattress on plank slats, they must be closely spaced.
-The specific spacing depend will depend on the builds warranty requirements of your mattress, but many high end mattress producers likes to see spacing of the metal braces or wood laths to be no more than 2-3 inches apart.
+The specific spacing depends will depend on the warranty requirements of your mattress, but many high-end mattress producers like to see the spacing of the metal braces or wood laths to be no more than 2-3 inches apart.

 It is simple you can sleep on a mattress without a box spring comfortably, but there are a couple of different ways to do it.

-So you can skip it if you want to for an alternative base support like a platform or divan bed.
+So you can skip it if you want to for alternative base support like a platform or divan bed.
 Most such beds are essentially wooden frames with slats.
 Some are very basic while others are more fashionable.
 The important thing is to be sure the warranty allows for use of the mattress without a box spring and that you know the manufactures support requirements.

-The important thing to notice is that all of these systems all have center support bars.
+The important thing to notice is that all of these systems have center support bars.
 While they are all strong and made of angle iron and steel, they all have one, two, and even as many as four slats spanning the bed’s width.
 These are perfect examples of what a mattress by itself should NOT be placed upon.
 A closely spaced slat pack with some strategically placed legs in the middle is a possible solution to use in lieu of a box spring or foundation.

 If you have further questions as to whether your frame will support a mattress, email us pictures showing the frame you are attempting to put your mattress own and we can try to give you our opinion of whether it will work or not.
-You can also reach out to us at the toll free number at the top of this page.
+You can also reach out to us at the toll-free number at the top of this page.